Ayms/node-Tor/README.md

 			* if the result exists, the ORDB chooses the first one that has a valid circuit and sends the request, the ORDB removes the first from the list and put it at the end.

-			* if the result does not exist

 			* if no result, the ORDB sends a FIND_VALUE ['abcd'] to the 4 closest peers from 'abcd' it knows:

 				* as soon as it receives a [ID,IP,port,modulus] answer it connects to the other ORDB node ID (CREATE_FAST), add the new circuit in OR_ORDB['abcd'], increments the counter and sends the request if not already sent.

 				* if the answer is a list of nodes (8 max), these are nodes closest from 'abcd' for the queried node, it continues to send FIND_VALUE['abcd'] to these nodes and implement the same process on reply.

 				* The reason to iterate is to avoid that the download is performed only from the first peer discovered that has the value.

 * A computes tm for every GETm, the time between the request (db_query) and the answer (db_data).
 Example: 250ms so 31250 B if rate of 1 Mbps, 30 blocks.